 A DUID charge can lead to the same penalties as a typical DUI.
 It will also count as a DUI when a court looks back on your previous convictions for California’s lookback period if you are arrested again.

 If you were arrested for the first time for DUID, you face:

 - Up to $1,000 in fines

 - A four-month to one-year license suspension

 - Around $500 to $800 in additional fees

-If you want to do all you can to stop a DUID conviction from weighing you down with numerous and excessive penalties, contact Vista DUI Attorney James N. Dicks of jD LAW, P.C.
-You can even schedule a completely free case evaluation to begin.
+If you want to do all you can to stop a DUID conviction from weighing you down with numerous and excessive penalties, contact Vista DUI Attorney James N. Dicks of jD Law Criminal Defense Attorneys by calling (760) 630-2000.
+You can even schedule a completely free case evaluation to begin working on your case.